paul-grassi/800-63-3/sp800-63-3/cover.md

 ### IAL and AAL Summary

-A summary of each identity and authenticator assurance levels is provided below.
+A summary of each of the identity and authenticator assurance levels is provided below.

 **Identity Assurance Level 1** – At this level, attributes provided in conjunction with the authentication process, if any, are self-asserted.